D4wnstar/aetherwisp/General physics/Binding energy.md

 2. For $A\gtrsim60$, it is more efficient to break nuclei to create smaller ones through [[spontaneous fission]].

 The breaking point of these processes is around $A\sim60$.
 For example, nuclear fusion cannot create nuclei heavier than iron ($A=56$) without external energy input.

+A theoretical description of the nuclear binding energy behavior across nuclides is provided by the [[semi-empirical mass formula]].